KapTheGuy/xvX/README.md

 What is XVX?
 ============
-XVX is a kernel part of use for xvxOS. the kernel is based on the xv6, It is mainly built from scratch, but the kernel itself is based on xv6-public source code.
+XVX is a kernel part of use for xvxOS. the kernel is inspired by the xv6, It is mainly built from scratch, it does not contain any xv6 code.
 XVX Source Tree
 ===============
+To be finished

 How to build XVX
 ================